-Diabetes is a serious, yet common medical condition.
-If you have diabetes, you need to manage your blood sugars and regularly monitor them to be sure they are within their target range.
+Diabetes is a serious, common medical condition.
+If you have diabetes, you need to manage and regularly monitor your glucose (blood sugar) levels to be sure that they’re within a target range.

 - sudden, unintentional weight loss